mozilla/data-docs/src/datasets/non_desktop/day_2_7_activation/reference.md

 We also include a variety of dimension information (e.g. `product`, `app_name`, `app_version`, `os`, `normalized_channel` and `country`) to aggregate on.

-# Background and Caveats
-Currently (as of Aug 24 2020) Fenix and Firefox Preview are not included in the table.
-These products ping sending schedules are not similar to the other products and thus would not be a fair comparison.
-Work is undergoing to make the reporting comparable and Fenix and Firefox Preview will be included once this is complete.
-Please see [JIRA DS-696](https://jira.mozilla.com/browse/DS-696) and [JIRA DS-1018](https://jira.mozilla.com/browse/DS-1018) for more information and current status.

 # Accessing the Data
 Access the data at [`moz-fx-data-shared-prod.telemetry.firefox_nondesktop_day_2_7_activation`](https://console.cloud.google.com/bigquery?project=moz-fx-data-shared-prod&p=moz-fx-data-shared-prod&d=telemetry&t=firefox_nondesktop_day_2_7_activation&page=table)